-Impact in research refer to the demonstrable contribution that excellent research makes to society and the economy.
+Impact in research refers to the demonstrable contribution that excellent research makes to society and the economy.
 The 2014 Research Excellence Framework (REF) defines impact as 'an effect on, change or benefit to the economy, society, culture, public policy or services, health, the environment or quality of life, beyond academia'.
 Economic and societal impacts embrace all the extremely diverse ways in which research-related knowledge and skills benefit individuals, organisations and nations by:

 - Fostering global economic performance, and specifically the economic competitiveness of the United Kingdom;